mpnally/Terrifically-Simple-JSON/README.md

 ```
 This example says simply that the entity whose id is http://martin-nally.name# has the first name Martin.
 Constraints 2 and 3 tell us that the first name of the entity is Martin and the `self` property tells us which entity we are talking about.
-This is the primary idea in Terrifically Simple JSON—if you have understood this idea, you have understood most of what
-is valuable in Terrifically Simple JSON.
+The primary idea and value of Terrifically Simple JSON is that every JSON object follows this pattern, without exception.

 The `self` name/value pair can be used in nested objects too, like this:
 ```JSON